codeforamerica/beyondtransparency/chapters/chapter21.md

 been compared to the West Coast Computer Faire, which launched the personal computer revolution.

-### References
+### References {.western}

 Lichtblau, E., & Schmidt, M.S.
 (2013, August 3).
 Other Agencies Clamor
 for Data N.S.A.
 Compiles.
 The New York Times.
 Retrieved from http://www.nytimes.com/2013/08/04/us/other-agencies-clamor-for-data-nsa-compiles.html

 Open Government Working Group.
 (2007, December 8).
 8 Principles of Open